 Test Request

 Requesting testing is easiest via our CLI tool.
+You can also directly use our API.

-Plan Filter
+Tmt Plan Filter

 Testing Farm allows to use tmt plan filter.
 The feature allows to filter out plans with a help of tmt filtering and regex.
 The specified plan filter will be used in tmt plan ls --filter <YOUR-FILTER> command.
 By default enabled: true filter is applied.
 See tmt documentation for more information.